Nuisance from smokers in neighborhoods

 Do you want to get started?
 Then inquire with the challenge partner or contact the EnschedeLAB.

 During nano-challenge # 2, four teams worked on the issue of how to reduce nuisance from smokers in Enschede neighborhoods.
 The four solutions that were devised for this are shown below.

 Team 1 thought that banning smokers from a location does not help against the nuisance and does not tackle the core problem.
 They want to help smokers quit smoking by means of a motivational 30-day challenge.
-On the basis of a scratch card, participants receive motivational texts and facts and they have the chance to win great prizes from entrepreneurs in Enschede for every day that they do not smoke.
+On the basis of a scratch card, participants receive motivational texts and facts and they have a chance to win great prizes from entrepreneurs in Enschede, for every day that they do not smoke.